 16. Avoid Drying Medications

 A common minor side effect of many medications is dry mouth.
 Dry mouth is a term for decreased saliva production, leaving the mouth dry.
-The problem with dry mouth and decreased saliva production is that saliva is meant to neutralize bacteria and wash away food particles, both of which can cause bad breath.
+The problem with dry mouth and decreased saliva production are that saliva is meant to neutralize bacteria and wash away food particles, both of which can cause bad breath.
 You can’t always avoid medications that cause dry mouth, but you should seek alternatives when possible, and remember to keep hydrated.

 17. Take Care Of Your Dentures